 The Experience for Different Travelers

 This guided tour is ideal for history buffs and architecture lovers who want to learn more than just glance at pretty tiles.
 If you appreciate storytelling and detailed descriptions, you’ll get your money’s worth.
-It’s also perfect for those who prefer organized, guided visits rather than wandering on their own, especially during busy periods when the queues can be lengthy.
+It’s also great for those who prefer organized, guided visits rather than wandering on their own, especially during busy periods when the queues can be lengthy.

 While some reviews mention that the tour might run slightly longer than the estimated 1.5 hours, most feel that extra time is worth it to see the palace at a more relaxed pace.
 The guides’ knowledge and ability to keep everyone engaged make the extra minutes feel natural.